 Some people think they need wider boards because they have bigger feet.
 That’s not the case at all – Kevin Harris was a tall guy with huge feet who ripped on a tiny matchstick.
 If you’re dragging your toes, that’s you being sloppy, and not a problem with the deck.

 Mullen believed in 1989 that concave “makes rail tricks unpredictable”.
 I’m not sure about that.
 However, it does cause issues with some footwork (as your feet get “locked” into the middle of the board, which is undesirable at times), caspers (as it creates a point that digs into the top of your foot), and certain kickflip variations (as you can’t grip the edge as well when it’s turned upwards).

-An additional consideration is that freestyle tricks often put a lot of strain into the boards.
+However, an additional consideration is that freestyle tricks often put a lot of strain into the boards.
 Concave usually adds rigidity, but sometimes it can distribute that force weirdly, and cause cracking and additional flexing.

 I’ll leave this to Mullen: “Flexible boards are the worst for freestyle; they kill reaction time.
 A solid, fairly heavy deck is my preference because it doesn’t flip out of control and doesn’t mess up the balance and quickness with flexing.”

 Save the flex for the dancing boards.
 Any slop in a freestyle board – whether it’s in the truck setup or the deck – is a source of unpredictability and wasted energy (in the scientific sense).

 That said, since this page was originally written, I’ve come to realise that too rigid can also be a problem – the stiffest boards I ever skated were also the easiest to snap the tails off of.
 Like many things, there is a middle ground to be found here.

 When I was young, I believed what I was told by people on the internet and came to believe that single kicks were stupid.
 After all, who wants to do a shuvit and end up effectively riding a different board?